Roy-lab/new-member/onboarding.md

 Software
 --------

+### Dependencies
+Before installing big complicated dependencies or 3rd party programs, check [modules](#module) and ask if there is an existing conda environment you can use.

+- ArchR is notoriously hard to install.
+In roy-exec-1 to roy-exec-9, it is available in module `R-4.3.1-Monocle3-ArchR`; in roy-exec-10, under module `conda3-py310_23.11.0-2`.
+- For installing libtorch, follow the instructions [here](https://github.com/Roy-lab/libtorch_examples?tab=readme-ov-file#installing-libtorch-and-associated-libraries).
+- When making a [conda](#conda) environment, specify a path with the `conda create --prefix /path/to/env` and create it somewhere accessible to all lab members, i.e., not in your home directory.
+You can easily point to the environment path in your elogs this way.

 ### Programs directory

 `/mnt/dv/wid/projects2/Roy-common/programs` contains tons of external and our own programs and scripts.
 If you're wondering if something's already out there, look around or ask instead of reinventing the wheel!